 - Part 15 - What Is A Rental Guarantee And Are They Ever Worthwhile?

 - Part 16 - The Benefits To Investing In Serviced Apartments

 Rob: Hi, it's Rob from Property Investments UK.
 And in today's video, we're going to be looking at specifically what properties actually work for serviced accommodation and why.

 We've looked at the locations that you should consider.
 Next up we're going to consider specifically what type of properties work.

-So serviced accommodation is, we’ve spoken about the corporate let type tenant profile.
-So does that dictate, I guess, what kind of properties are ultimately going to make sense?
+So serviced accommodation is, we've spoken about the corporate let type tenant profile.
+So does that dictate, I guess, what kind of property is ultimately going to make sense?

 Rob: The type of tenant, where it's gonna be but the type, the size.
 All that kind of stuff.
 So what is it that you guys actually look for?

 Paul: I mean some fundamentals is we need some sort of concierge system.

 Paul: So we'll do a meet and greet but we'll also, we'll either key hold ourselves or we'll need a key holder as well.

 Paul: So that way you can access anything you need.
 Apartments generally.
 Because they're just cleaner, they're easier to do.